Are you wanting to pursue your studies in the Great White North and looking to live and work in Canada upon completing your studies?

 - Prove to an officer that you will leave Canada when your study permit expires.

 Students who want to live and work in Canada must have their student visa approved to receive a port of entry letter of introduction, which must be shown to the border official once you arrive in Canada.
 After that, you will receive your study permit and an Electronic Travel Authorization (eTA) or temporary resident visa to enter Canada.
 We advise that you have a hard copy of all required documents should the official request it at your port of entry.

 On April 14th, 2021, Immigration, Refugees and Citizenship Canada (IRCC) implemented a new pathway for temporary residents who are already in Canada as temporary workers.
 The following examines how you can go from temporary to a permanent (TR to PR) Canadian resident.

 How To Apply for a Canadian Student Visa

-Once you've found your ideal Canadian university with an acceptance letter, you must apply for your study permit.
+Once you've found your ideal Canadian university and have obtained an acceptance letter, you must apply for your study permit.
 We give you a brief breakdown of the steps involved when applying for a study permit below:

 You must ensure that you meet the criteria of the DLI you applied to and the program criteria.

 Secure an acceptance letter from a Designated Learning Institution (DLI).